miromeir/The-Grand-Recipe-Dataset/README.md

 We achieve this - through Recipes!
 For example:
 > "Which ingredient is most widespread in Korea?"

-> "Which country consumes the most sugar in their food?"
+> "Which country consumes the most sugar in their food?"(Answer [below](https://github.com/miromeir/The-Grand-Recipe-Dataset/#usage-examples) )

 ## The Data
 Data can be obtained from many sources - cookbooks, websites, etc.